canonical/vanilla-framework/templates/docs/layouts/application.md

 ### Responsive application layout

-Application layout is fully responsive and adapts to screen size.
-It's controlled by breakpoint variables that define the screen widths at which the layout should change.
+The application layout is fully responsive.
+It is controlled by breakpoint variables that define the screen widths at which layout change occur.

 On smallest screens the side navigation panel (`l-navigation`) is not visible on the screen.
 Instead the top navigation bar (`l-navigation-bar`) is displayed on top of the screen.
-It should contain application logo and a button to toggle visibility of the side navigation panel.
+It should contain an application logo and a button to toggle visibility of the side navigation panel.
 All content panels (`l-main`, `l-aside`) will occupy whole screen width.
-If aside panel is open it will overlay the contents of the main panel.
+If the aside panel is open it will overlay the contents of the main panel.

-On the screens wider than `$application-layout--breakpoint-side-nav-collapsed` (which defaults to the value of `$breakpoint-medium`: `772px`) application layout will render collapsed side navigation.
+On screens wider than `$application-layout--breakpoint-side-nav-collapsed` (which defaults to the value of `$breakpoint-medium`: `772px`), the side navigation is collapsed.
 The side navigation panel (`l-navigation`) will be always visible on screen as a collapsed vertical bar that when hovered or focused expands to its whole width and reveals side navigation contents.
-In this state side navigation panel (`l-navigation`) can be pinned (by adding `is-pinned` class) to make it temporary expanded.
+In this state the side navigation panel (`l-navigation`) can be pinned (by adding `is-pinned` class) to make it temporary expanded.

-On the screens wider than `$application-layout--breakpoint-side-nav-expanded` (which defaults to the value of `$breakpoint-large`: `1036px`) application layout will render with side navigation panel expanded and always visible.
+On screens wider than `$application-layout--breakpoint-side-nav-expanded` (which defaults to the value of `$breakpoint-large`: `1036px`) the side navigation panel is expanded and always visible.
 Adding `is-pinned` class to `l-navigation` has no effect in this state (as the side navigation by default behaves as it was pinned).

 ### Aside panel width

-Application layout provides built-in classes to control the desired width of the aside panel (`l-aside`).
-By default the aside panel will have width of 8 columns of standard Vanilla grid (like `col-8` element of the grid).
-Using `is-narrow` class name changes the width to equivalent of 4 grid columns (`col-4`) and `is-wide` variant has the width of full 12 column grid.

-While these built-in widths can be used to provide good fit for variety of content it's the best for application developers to create custom widths specific for the needs of their application.
-This is described in more detail in the following section.
+Ideally, decisions about panel widths should be made once the content is known.
+That said, it is useful to have a few default values for prototyping purposes.
+The application layout provides 3 panel widths.
+These panel widths are derived from the static widths of 4, 8, 12 column containers as measured at window width bigger than `$grid-max-width`:

+- narrow: Matches the width of a 4 column container.
+Invoked with class `is-narrow`.
+- default: Matches the width of an 8 column container.
+No need for additional classed.
+- wide: Matches the width of a 12 column container.
+Invoked with class `is-wide`.

 ### Customizing the application layout

-Application layout can be customised by adjusting the values of one of the following setting variables.
+The application layout can be customised.
+The following variables are exposed for customisation:

 | Setting                                              | Default value        | Comment                                                                   |
 | ---------------------------------------------------- | -------------------- | ------------------------------------------------------------------------- |